avinashmanivannan03/avinashmanivannan03/README.md

 **Dynamo AI**
 A multilingual enterprise chatbot built on a Retrieval Augmented Generation framework with LlamaIndex, featuring role based access control and two factor authentication for secure organizational use.

-**Leaf Disease Detection**
-A convolutional neural network based system for early agricultural disease diagnosis, built with TensorFlow and Keras.

 **Inspectra**
 A SQL injection detection system combining graph learning and deep learning techniques for security analysis.